The Study of 177Lu-TLX591 Plus SOC Versus SOC Alone in Patients With mCRPC (ProstACT Global)

 Why Participate in this study?

-This global Phase III study is designed to investigate and confirm the benefits and risks associated with TLX591 administered together with standard of care (SoC), as compared to the best SoC alone.
+This global Phase 3 study is designed to investigate and confirm the benefits and risks associated with TLX591 administered together with standard of care (SoC), as compared to the best SoC alone.
 The study is being conducted in patients with metastatic castrate-resistant prostate cancer (mCRPC) that expresses PSMA, and has progressed despite prior treatment with hormone therapy.

 WHAT WILL HAPPEN IN THE STUDY?